Exempt Development

 Local Development

-Local development is the most common type of development in NSW, with projects ranging from building a home and home extensions to subdivision and medium to large sized commercial, retail and industrial developments.
+Local development is the most common type of development in NSW, with projects ranging from building single dwellings and extensions, multiple dwellings, to subdivision of land and medium to large sized commercial, retail and industrial developments.

-A development is considered local development if a Local Environmental Plan (LEP) or State Environmental Planning Policy (SEPP) states that development approval is required before the development can take place.
-Generally, if a development cannot comply with the development standards as prescribed in the State Environmental Planning Policy (Exempt & Complying Development Codes) 2008, then development approval is required from Council.
+A development is considered local development if a Local Environmental Plan (often referred to as an LEP) or State Environmental Planning Policy (SEPP) states that development approval is required before the development can take place.
+Generally, if a development cannot comply with the development standards as prescribed in the State Environmental Planning Policy (Exempt & Complying Development Codes) 2008 (SEPP), then development approval is required from the Council.

 To find out if your proposed development needs consent, enter your property address in the NSW Planning Portal to see what planning constraints and zoning rules affect your property via the following link: Find a property.

-The Goulburn Mulwaree Local Environmental Plan 2009 (LEP) is available from the following link: GM LEP 2009.
+The Goulburn Mulwaree Local Environmental Plan 2009 is available from the following link: GM LEP 2009.

 Development Permitted without Consent

-However, development permitted without consent may still need a license, permit or other approval from a public authority and will most likely need to undergo an environmental impact assessment before commencement of the proposed development.
+However, development permitted without consent may still need a license, permit or other approval from a public authority and may need to undergo an environmental impact assessment before commencement of the proposed development.

-The level of environmental impact assessment that must be undertaken differ depending on the likely impacts of the proposed development.
+The level of environmental impact assessment that must be undertaken differs depending on the likely impacts of the proposed development.

-If you feel that your proposed development is permitted without consent within the LEP, contact Council to discuss the environmental impact assessment you may need to undertake.
+If you feel that your proposed development is permitted without consent under the LEP, contact Council to discuss the environmental impact assessment you may need to undertake.

 Development Permitted with Consent

-A development is considered local development if the Goulburn Mulwaree Local Environmental Plan 2009 lists the development as “permitted with consent” within the Land Use Table.
-Development consent is required from Council before the development can take place.
+If the Goulburn Mulwaree Local Environmental Plan 2009 (LEP) lists the development as “permitted with consent” within the Land Use Table, Development Consent is required from Council before the development can take place.

 To understand more on the development application process, please review the NSW Guide to the Development Application Process